-As early as 2016 medical license renewals, Tennessee physicians will be required to earn two hours of accredited continuing medical education (CME) related to prescribing controlled substances.
+As early as 2016 medical license renewals, Tennessee physicians with a DEA license that prescribe controlled substances will be required to earn two hours of accredited continuing medical education (CME) related to prescribing controlled substances.
 These credits will have to be earned in either calendar year 2014 or 2015.

 The Tennessee Medical Association assists members with licensing and education needs as part of its role as a physician advocacy organization.
 The TMA hopes to provide new CME for physicians that satisfies the new requirements and is currently planning the material to be included in the course, pending final approval of treatment guidelines being developed by the Tennessee Department of Health.
 For legal and licensing questions or assistance, contact the TMA Legal Department at 800-659-1862 or firstname.lastname@example.org.